18900 Cortez Boulevard

 Free Transit Services (TheBus)

-Hernando County Transit Services (TheBus) announces the suspension of fare collection on all fixed routes and demand response service for 30 days beginning March 23, 2020.
+Hernando County Transit Services (TheBus) extended suspension of fare collection on all fixed routes and demand response service until May 31, 2020.
 Any future changes to service and service updates will be posted on all buses themselves and at www.HernandoBus.com

 Contact the Hernando County Transit Service Administrative Office at (352) 754-4444 should you have any questions.